Robert confronting the Duke of Crowborough for being a gold digger and leading Mary on.

 Isobel saving a local man in the hospital by convincing Dr. Clarkson to remove the fluid blocking his heart then administering adrenaline.

 Bates threatening Thomas to stop bullying William.
 Granted, it doesnt work but its still awesome.

-It's a beautiful moment when William finally gives Thomas the beatdown he's been asking for all along.
+It's a beautiful moment when William finally gives Thomas the beatdown he's been asking for all along after Thomas makes an insensitive comment about Cora's miscarriage.
 Made all the better by the fact that everyone stands around watching in tacit approval until Thomas starts to hit back.
 Then everyone jumps in to pull them apart.

 Anna finally laying down the law and telling Bates that he was going to marry her, now, because she's stood by him come what may for seven years, and she absolutely will not face their coming trials as anything but his wife because she refuses to be pushed to the sidelines with no proper place in his life.
 Guh.